Skip to Content

 The Cotswold Show and Food Festival

-The Cotswold Show and Food Festival showcases the Cotswolds’ agricultural heritage and culinary delights in picturesque Cirencester Park on 28–29 June 2025.
+The Cotswold Show and Food Festival showcases the Cotswolds’ agricultural heritage and culinary delights in picturesque Cirencester Park on 4–5 July 2026.
 The show has been running for over 35 years and includes equestrian and falconry displays, livestock competitions, dog shows and high-octane monster trucks.
-There’s also plenty of tasty local produce available to eat and drink.
+There’s also plenty of tasty local produce to eat and drink.

 2000trees

-Multiple winner of the UK’s Best Medium-Sized Festival, 2000trees features indie, rock, punk and alternative music artists in the scenic surroundings of Upcote Farm in Withington.
-This year’s festival takes place on 9–12 July 2025 with camping and glamping on site, locally sourced food and drink, a forest school and play area for kids, comedy and yoga alongside the music.
+Multiple winner of the UK’s Best Medium-Sized Festival, 2000trees brings indie, rock, punk and alternative music artists to the scenic surroundings of Upcote Farm in Withington.
+This year’s festival takes place on 8–11 July 2026, with camping and glamping on site, locally sourced food and drink, a forest school and play area for kids, comedy and yoga alongside the music.

 Tewkesbury Medieval Festival

-Tewkesbury Medieval Festival on 12–13 July 2025 is the largest free medieval gathering in Europe.
-The highlight is a reenactment of the 1471 Battle of Tewkesbury, on the site of the original battle.
+Tewkesbury Medieval Festival on 11–12 July 2026 is the largest free medieval gathering in Europe.
+The highlight is a reenactment of the 1471 Battle of Tewkesbury on the site of the original battle.
 But there’s also plenty of period entertainment, including music, dance and drama.
-And you can shop the medieval market, dress up in period costume and even try a specially brewed ale.
+And you can shop the medieval market, dress up in costumes and even try a specially brewed ale.

 Chalfest

-The non-profit, community-run festival Chalfest brings the community around Chalford and Eastcombe together for a weekend of live music on 18–19 July 2025.
-Past headliners have included Faithless, Basement Jaxx and Sophie Ellis Bextor.
-There’s no camping, but you can enjoy three music stages, village green, comedy shows, workshops, food trucks and bars.
+The non-profit, community-run festival Chalfest brings the community around Chalford and Eastcombe together for a weekend of live music on 17–18 July 2026.
+This year’s headliners include Chesney Hawkes, Heather Small and Tinchy Stryder.
+There’s no camping, but you can enjoy three music stages, a village green, comedy shows, workshops, food trucks and bars.

 Fantasy Forest Festival